chrisgrieser/nvim-origami

 Features

 • Pause folds while searching, restore folds when done with searching.
-(Normally, folds are opened when you search for some text inside a fold, and stay open afterwards.)
+(Normally, folds are opened when you search for text inside them, and stay open afterward.)

 Installation